9 Retail Venture Capital Firms To Know

 Image of Sputnik ATX - Top VCs in Retail

-Sputnik ATX is an Austin-based venture fund and startup accelerator that backs what they call "maker-founders."
-They provide capital and programmatic support to early-stage companies, with a hands-on approach that combines investment with incubation.
+Sputnik ATX is an Austin-based venture fund and startup accelerator that focuses on funding "maker-founders."
+They combine capital with a hands-on program to help early-stage companies build and grow from the ground up.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Retail, Beauty, Fashion, Social, Pet
+• Industries of focus: Retail, Beauty, Fashion, Enterprise, Social, and Gaming

 • Founded: 2017

-• Notable portfolio companies: LAMIK, Kargoplex, Lodgeur, Cognitive View
+• Notable portfolio companies: LAMIK, Kargoplex, Cognitive View

 You can refer to their website here.